emurphy/war-card-game/README.md

 ## Markov process

-We construct a 52 x 52 matrix.
-Each cell has a probability of a hand going from x number of cards to x +/- y number of cards.
+We construct a 53 x 53 matrix.
+Each cell in row i, column j has a probability of a hand going from i number of cards to j number of cards.
 By exponentiating the matrix, we can calculate the probability of the hand winning.